+Ul Element Description Scenario Behavior Over Time This section shows how each transaction performed in terms of the SLA over time intervals.
+The green squares show time intervals where the transaction performed within the SLA boundary.
+Red squares show time intervals where the transaction failed and gray squares show where no relevant SLA was defined.
 Note: The time intervals displayed in the Scenario Behavior Over Time section may vary for each interval.
 The time interval set in the tracking period of the SLA is only the minimum time interval that will be displayed.

-UI Element Description the transaction may have exceeded the SLA several times, each time by a different percentage margin.
-The highest percentage being 7.39% It is only the display that varies.
+It is only the display that varies.
 The SLA is still determined over the time interval you choose in the Advanced Settings section.
 Analysis allows you to analyze a specific transaction in more detail.
-You open the Analyze Transaction tool from this section by clicking the Analyze Transaction button.
-For more information on Transaction Analysis Reports, see "Analyze Transactions Dialog Box" on page 305.
+You open the Analyze Transaction tool from the Scenario Behavior Over Time section in one of the following ways: Select the transaction to analyze from the list and enter the time interval in the From and To boxes.
+Then click Analyze Transaction.
+Drag the mouse over the desired transaction and time range to analyze.
+Then click Analyze Transaction .
+For more information on Transaction Analysis Reports, see "Analyze Transactions Dialog Box" on page 309.
 Transaction Summary This section displays a table containing the load test scenario's diagnostics data.
 Included in this data is a percentile column (x Percent).
 This column indicates the maximum response time for that percentage of transactions performed during the run.
 For example, in the table below, the value in the 88 Percent column for browse special books is 8.072.
 This means that the response time for 88% of the browse special books transactions was less that 8.072 seconds.
 Click here to see an example of a Transaction Summary.
 Note: You can change the value in the percentile column in the Summary Report section of the General tab of the Options dialog box.
 Open the dialog box (Tools > Options) and enter the desired percentage.
-Alternatively, you can also change the value in the Summary Filter (View > Summary Filter).
+Alternatively, you can also change the value in the Summary Filter ( View &gt; Summary Filter ).
 HTTP Responses Summary This section shows the number of HTTP status codes returned from the Web server during the load test scenario, grouped by status code.
 Note: There are additional Diagnostics sections that may appear at the end of the Summary report, depending on the configuration of your system.
-For more information, see "Summary Report" on page 314.